manish-garodia/manish-garodia/common/lib-cellar/procedures/vm-real-axons/vm-real-axons.md

 		</if>

-		Go to **Options**, under the **Misc** tab select *Shared (don't disconnect other viewers)* to allow simultaneous connections to the VM.
+		Go to **Options**, under the **Misc** tab select *Shared (don't disconnect other viewers)* to enable simultaneous connections to the VM.

 		> **Note:** If the `Shared` option is not selected, when one user connects to the VM, then it immediately disconnects any other user who is already connected to the VM.

-## Reboot VM
+## Restart VM

 You might want to restart your VM for various reasons.
-After rebooting, the processes and apps do not start up automatically.
+After restarting, the processes and apps do not start up automatically.

 The following steps help you get the VM back in its original running state.

-1. Reboot VM
+1. Restart VM
 1. Start VNC server
 1. Startup databases
 1. Start OMS and Agent for EM

 	----
-	## 1. Reboot VM
+	## 1. Restart VM

 	1. For your assigned host devices, open the [Uno site](https://uno.oraclecorp.com/uno/hostdevices).